Wikia/guidelines/JSCodingConventions.md

 ### White Space Guidelines

 Our whitespace guidelines are based JSLint.
-There are also some rules listed below that are in addition to the onces JSLint prescribes.
+There are also some rules listed below that are in addition JSLint.

 - Indentation with tabs.
 - No whitespace at the end of line or on blank lines.